Bouncer To Be Charged With 3rd Degree Murder After Deadly Punch Outside Tabu Lounge & Sports Bar

 While it’s not known what happened inside the bar, it’s a situation that escalated to a level Mayor Jim Kenney says probably never should’ve gotten to.

 “It’s their job to get them out of the premise.
-Once they’re on the sidewalk or on the street, that should end their interaction,” Kenney said.READ MORE: 27-Year-Old Man, 3-Month-Old Dog Shot In Philadelphia, Police Say
+Once they’re on the sidewalk or on the street, that should end their interaction,” Kenney said.READ MORE: Double Shooting Leaves Man Dead, Woman Injured In Edgewater Park Township, Burlington County

 Eyewitness News learned private security companies are not required by the city to offer training.
 But Trotter says it’s a situation they haven’t dealt with in Washington, D.C.